Frequently Asked Questions

-Using the abundance of detailed Victorian records, is possible to trace most post people's English ancestors back to individuals born in the early 1800s or late 1700s.
-When the research has been completed up to this point, I can advise on the potential for the line to be researched further.
-Because of the unpredictability of research in earlier records, any further work usually has to be on the basis of an hourly rate plus expenses.
+Using the abundance of detailed Victorian records, is possible to trace most people's English ancestors back to individuals born in the early 1800s or late 1700s.
+Earlier than that, research becomes progressively more unpredictable.
 As with all genealogical research, the documentation may not survive, so there can never be any absolute certainty of success.

 What do I need to send to get started?

 You will need to send me copies of any relevant documents you may have in the family ~ the birth or marriage certificate of a parent or grandparent from the early 1900s is an ideal starting point.
 The more information you can send, the more progress I will be able to make.
+In particular it is helpful to have good copies of any materials which are only available within the family (e.g. a family bible or other family papers).
 If you wish, a welcome pack can be provided to help you record the information you already know.

 How long will it take to complete the project?